 SEO content creation is about making sure your site is optimized for search engines.
 Secondly, create great content to rank on Google for keywords related to the products and services you sell.

 Your SEO content should include things like blog posts, landing pages, product descriptions, press releases, etc.

 Whether it is for your informational website or your Shopify store, Working on an SEO checklist could be really tricky and hard to master.
 SEO is a marathon, not a sprint.

 However, with the right practices and right tools, SEO could get much easier.

 Apimio is a useful PIM solution that allows you to optimize your Shopify store.
-It lets you optimize product title, product description, product description, etc.
+It lets you optimize product titles, product description, product descriptions, etc.

 Moreover, if you have multiple stores on Shopify or other eCommerce platforms, Apimio allows you to syndicate your product catalogs across those channels as well.